osagiefe/agocd-apps-deployment/README.md

 <img width="2156" height="772" alt="Image" src="https://github.com/user-attachments/assets/cd52302a-129f-4973-9c98-30ed162960ce" />

-# then get argocd from the webbrowser by edit the service of LoadBalancer
+# Get argocd from the webbrowser by edit the service of LoadBalancer

 kubectl edit svc argocd-server -n argocd

-# change it to clusterIP to LoadBalancer

-# then run
+# If the above command fails, then below is the work around of the above command.
+Change the clusterIP to LoadBalancer:
+kubectl -n argocd patch svc argocd-server -p '{"spec": {"type": "LoadBalancer"}}'

+# Get the application running service

 kubectl get svc -n argocd